ColoradoSchoolOfMines/wii-track/docs/design.rst

 .. |wii| replace:: ``wiiboard.py``
 .. _wii: https://github.com/ColoradoSchoolOfMines/wii-track/tree/master/wiiboard.py

 ..
-TODO: Robby: fill these in.
+TODO: Robby: fill in the following paragraphs.

 We implemented our edge node with two sensors: a scale (the WiiFit board) and a camera (Raspberry Pi camera mounted on an Arduino-controled servo).
 The